SJLewer/Amazon_Vine_Analysis/README.md

 ## Summary
 Based upon the low percentage (38.2%) of 5-star ratings from Vine program members, there does not appear to be positivity bias for reviews in the Vine program.

 _Additional Analysis:_ The above results include ratings of products that may not have been actually purchased.
-Determine if actual purchases (based on verified_purchase = "Y") change the 5-star rating percentages of reviews in the Vine program.
+Determine if actual purchases change the 5-star rating percentages of reviews in the Vine program (include filter: verified_purchase = "Y").
 ___

 _Dataset_:  Amazon Review Datasets: Pet Products